nyanpasu64/exotracker-cpp/README.md

 ninja
 ```

+I use Qt Creator and CLion IDEs for this project.
+You can import it into Visual Studio 2019 as a CMake project, but profiling will be tricky-to-impossible to set up.
+Telling CMake to generate Visual Studio .sln projects will probably not work (switching build types in Visual Studio will not change flags).

+exotracker-cpp requires a compiler with C++20 support.

+- On Linux, I've had good results with GCC 10 and Clang 10 (not sure about older versions).
+- On Windows, I recommend using MSVC 2019 or Clang (not clang-cl); mingw-w64 produces larger binaries and requires either static libc or DLLs most people don't have.
+- On Mac, it compiles using XCode's Clang.

 ### Build Dependencies

-exotracker-cpp requires a compiler with C++20 support.
-On Linux, it compiles on GCC 10 and Clang 10 (not sure about older versions).
-On Windows, it compiles on mingw-w64 GCC and MSVC 2019.
-On Mac, it compiles using XCode's Clang.

 exotracker-cpp depends on Qt.
 All other libraries are bundled, compiled, and linked statically.
 On Linux, you need to install ALSA/PulseAudio/JACK headers to obtain each backend.